NOLS

 Low Fidelity Wireframes

 Low fidelity wire frames were developed based on user and task flows in order to test the highest priority features.
 My background in drawing and printmaking explains my preference for hand sketching wireframes first.
-I sketch to think by drawing and
+I think by drawing and found that sketching comprehensive low fidelity wireframes of key screens made the rest of the process more efficient.

 NOLS already has clear brand guidelines primarily developed for print publications.
-I reviewed color, typography and logo to evaluate what colors would transfer well into a digital space, with WCAG accessibility guidelines in mind., and how to distinguish the app as an internal tool through brand guidelines.
+I reviewed color, typography and logo to evaluate what colors would transfer well into a digital space by meeting WCAG accessibility guidelines and how to distinguish the app as an internal tool versus an external facing marketing asset.

 Color and Typography

 As an outdoor organization, NOLS has earthy colors.
-In order to maintain WCAG contrast standards I used the darker colors on
+In order to maintain WCAG contrast standards I prioritized using the darker colors in their color palette and kept the design simple.
+I replaced the standard brighter orange (mud) with the darker rust color.
+I used the gray (rock) for text and the green (forest) for buttons.

 Logo